sudnya/sudnya.github.io/_posts/2022-01-24-tensorflowasr-peoples-speech.markdown

 ---
 [People’s Speech](https://mlcommons.org/en/peoples-speech/) is among the world’s largest English speech recognition datasets licensed for academic and commercial use.
 It includes 30,000+ hours of transcribed speech in English with a diverse set of speakers and acoustic environments.
 This open dataset by [MLCommons.org](https://mlcommons.org/en/) is large enough to train speech-to-text systems and is available with a permissive license.

 In this tutorial, we will learn to use this dataset to fine tune a pre-trained model.
-We’ll train this model locally and leverage pre-trained models released by [TensorflowASR] (https://github.com/TensorSpeech/TensorFlowASR).
+We’ll train this model locally and leverage pre-trained models released by [TensorflowASR](https://github.com/TensorSpeech/TensorFlowASR).

 # 1. Install peoples-speech-tf-conformer
-1. Clone the [peoples-speech-tf-conformer repo] (https://github.com/sudnya/peoples-speech-tf-conformer) using the following command<br /><br />
+1. Clone the [peoples-speech-tf-conformer repo](https://github.com/sudnya/peoples-speech-tf-conformer) using the following command<br /><br />
  `git clone https://github.com/sudnya/peoples-speech-tf-conformer.git`<br /><br />
 2. Create a new virtual environment using the following command<br /><br />
 `python3 -m venv ~/environments-virtual/your-preferred-environment-name`<br /><br />